people process technology framework

 Don’t treat people, processes, and technology separately

-When we talk about people, process, technology, we talk about a mix.
+When we talk about people, technology, and processes, we talk about a mix.
 Successful engineering managers focus on each element but look at how they interact together.

 People, Process, Technology + Data in the DevOps age